Margaret Court Arena: Sports and events

-Professional netball clubs the Melbourne Vixens and Collingwood Magpies play some home matches at Margaret Court Arena, typically when the adjacent John Cain Arena is unavailable.
+Professional netball club the Melbourne Vixens and defunct team the Collingwood Magpies have played some home matches at Margaret Court Arena, typically when the adjacent John Cain Arena is unavailable.
 The Vixens announced their intention to move home games to the venue in March 2013, stating that the "redeveloped venue is going to be fantastic for us for at least the next five years."
 In netball mode, the venue can be configured to hold either 5000 people in its bottom tier or 7500 when both sections are open.
 The Australia national netball team have also hosted test matches at the venue.

-National Basketball League club Melbourne United played some of their home matches at Margaret Court Arena.
+National Basketball League club Melbourne United has played some of its home matches at Margaret Court Arena.
 The club announced it had signed a "multi-year deal" in August 2014 to split 12 of its 14 home matches at Margaret Court Arena and Melbourne Arena.
-United played their first home game at the arena on 12 November 2014 and they defeated the Cairns Taipans 91-76 before a crowd of 3,393 fans.
+United played its first home game at the arena on 12 November 2014, defeating the Cairns Taipans 91–76 before a crowd of 3,393 fans.
 The club later shifted all home matches to John Cain Arena.

 In addition to being able to host various sporting events, Margaret Court Arena also hosts a number of concerts, ensuring Melbourne has a third indoor entertainment venue, all of which are located within Melbourne Park and feature retractable roofing.
-The arena has played host to artists such as Bob Dylan, Cloud Control, The Black Keys, Delta Goodrem, Demi Lovato, Hilltop Hoods, Macklemore & Ryan Lewis, Selena Gomez, Imagine Dragons, 5 Seconds of Summer, Angus & Julia Stone, Little Mix, The B-52s and many more.
+The arena has played host to artists such as Bob Dylan, Cloud Control, The Black Keys, Delta Goodrem, Demi Lovato, Hilltop Hoods, Kraftwerk, LCD Soundsystem, Macklemore & Ryan Lewis, Selena Gomez, Imagine Dragons, 5 Seconds of Summer, Angus & Julia Stone, Little Mix, The B-52s, ATEEZ, Aurora and many more.
 The venue has a capacity of 6,500 for concerts though has the flexibility to downsize for smaller events.